mountaincharlie/project-one-rock-climbing/README.md

 ![Screenshot of The Site Credits Page](./assets/images/site-credits.jpg "The Site Credits Page")

-## User Experience Design (UXD) [**to complete**]
+## User Experience Design [**to complete**]
 ---

-In order for users to have a good experience while using the website, I followed the user centered design process, mading sure to consider the usefulness, usability and value of different features of the site and making them intuative, simple and enjoyable.
+In order for users to have a good experience while using the website, I followed the user centered design process, making sure to consider the usefulness, usability and value of different features of the site and that they were intuative, simple and enjoyable.

 ### Styling
 * Colour scheme: